Wentworth family

-The members of the Wentworth family of both the United States and Australia, as listed below, are descended from Thomas Wentworth and Jane, the daughter of Sir Oliver Mirfield.
-Sir Oliver died about 1522.
-The American Wentworths of New Hampshire are descended from Thomas' son Oliver.
-The Wentworth branch of Virginia and Maryland, and the Australian Wentworths, are descended from another son Roger.
-The Wentworth family, along with the Arden family, the Berkeley family, the Swinton family, and the Grindlay family, is descended in the male line from pre-Norman Conquest Anglo-Saxon roots.
+The members of the Wentworth families of the United States and Australia claimed to be descended from Thomas Wentworth and Jane, the daughter of Sir Oliver Mirfield (d. circa 1522).

+The Wentworths of New Hampshire claim to be descended from Thomas's son Oliver.
+The Wentworth family of Virginia and Maryland, and the Australian Wentworths, claim to be descended from another son, Roger.

+Like the Arden, Berkeley, Swinton, and Grindlay families, they claim to be one of few extant British families that can trace its patrilineal descent back to a pre-Norman Anglo-Saxon progenitor.

 United States

 The Wentworth family was a prominent American political family, mostly based in the British colonies and later U.S. states of New Hampshire, Maryland, and the Commonwealth of Virginia.
-Prominent members of the family include:
+Its members include: